 Most obvious, motorcyclists should wear safety equipment, like helmets.
 Missouri law requires all motorcycle riders to wear a helmet law.
 Not all states have such a law.
 For instance, Kansas has no helmet law.
 You should find and wear a helmet that is approved by the Department of Transportation.
 These helmets save hundreds of lives every year.

 In addition to helmets, protective or leather outerwear can help mitigate injuries if a motorcyclist is thrown or falls from a motorcycle to the ground.
 Road rash is caused by the friction of your body with the asphalt.
 This can a serious injury even at relatively low speeds with painful recovery and lifelong scars.

-Bikers should also drive defensively and take proactive approach to ensure they are as visible to drivers of cars and trucks and not in a blind spot.
+Bikers should also drive defensively and take a proactive approach to ensure they are as visible to drivers of cars and trucks and not in a blind spot.
 Reflective tape or gear can help, especially at dusk or evening.

 Lastly, motorcyclists should follow the traffic laws.
 Obeying traffic laws is smart for two reasons.
-It will reduce your risk of getting into a dangerous position or potential collision, and it also protect you from any legal liability.
+It will reduce your risk of getting into a dangerous position or potential collision, and it also protects you from any legal liability.
 If you are involved in a motorcycle crash while lane-splitting, you may still be able to win your case and recover compensation for your damages and injuries if you can prove that you were following the law and are a safe, responsible motorcyclist.

 Lane splitting may not be banned under Missouri law, but it should still be avoided because it dangerous and can put you at a higher risk of a motorcycle crash.
 Lane-splitting can also make it more difficult to recover damages on your behalf if you were injured.

 Contact Our Kansas City Motorcycle Accident Lawyer

 If you or a loved one was injured in a motorcycle accident, you need to contact a personal injury attorney who has experience in motorcycle accidents.
 Our Kansas City motorcycle accident attorney can help you understand your rights to compensation and help you determine whether a lawsuit should be pursued.